• Menu

 We need to allow unobstructed airflow from your lungs and mouth all the way to the whistle.
 Be relaxed, but make sure to sit upright.
 Or stand, if you prefer.

-It’s usually best not to blow directly into the whistle.
-Try to slightly move the mouthpiece up and down between your lips until you find the perfect angle for the airflow.
-You will hear the point where the whistle starts to sound more clear.
-Every single whistle requires a slightly different mouthpiece position and a certain amount of air on ceratin notes.
-Keep that in mind as even if you are not a total beginner, once you switch to another whistle type (brand), it will take some time to get used to it.
+Every single whistle requires a slightly different mouthpiece position and a certain amount of air on certain notes.
+Keep that in mind as even if you are not a complete beginner, once you switch to another whistle type (brand), it will take some time to get used to it.

 If you ask yourself why the whistle sounds squeaky (not clear-sounding), do not worry.
 It might be tricky at the beginning.
 First, keep in mind that a tin whistle’s lower octave notes need less air than the upper octave ones, even though the fingering is the same.
 That’s how you actually jump through the octaves.
 But, generally speaking, some whistles require more air than others, while some are very easy to overblow.
 Not to mention different mouthpiece types.
 So, we suggest you start with the lowest note, usually D (all holes covered), as this note is the air pressure threshold.

-Fingering for the upper octave is the same, and you reach the higher octave notes by blowing harder.
+Fingering for the upper octave is the same as the lower octave, and you reach the higher octave notes by blowing harder.
 However, most beginners find it especially tricky to control the airflow on higher notes.
 First of all, you should keep in mind that mastering the higher octave takes more time and practice, so don’t get disappointed if you don’t sound great after your first whistling day.
 A higher octave needs more direct air and a bit more pressure (speed).
 For example, imagine you are blowing through a drinking straw.
-A good tip is to start blowing in shorter bursts (not longer than a second).
+A good tip is to blow in shorter bursts (not longer than a second).
 Once you get the correct sound, try to lengthen the duration of the notes.

 Also, when a tune or a musical part starts with a higher note, it’s very common to use tonguing (next lesson) instead of just blowing.
 Tonguing is what gives more accent and an initial “punch” to the note, which usually helps to reach the required amount of air pressure.